CairX/d-flector-1/README.md

 - If there several objects of the same type (for example enemies) then specify

 #### Unity Tags
-- CamelCase, capitalize the first letter and separating words.
+- Unity tags should be in CamelCase notation.
+Capitalize the first letter and separating words.
 Ex _ExampleTag_

 #### Classes
-- CamelCase, class names.
+- Class names should be in CamelCase notation.
 Ex. _ClassName_
-- mixedCase, class properties.
+- Class properties should be in mixedCase notation.
 Ex _classProperty_
 - Properties that are static should be all capitalized and separated with underscore.
 Ex _STATIC_PROPERTY_
 - Names should be descriptive.
 - Names should not be abbreviated.